 - 6.1 To assess the need to revoke a licence the question "is there likely to be a significant risk to passenger safety if the action is not taken" will be posed.
 Only if the answer is yes will action be taken.
-The decision to revoke the licence may be made by the Environmental Services Manager, or the Taxi Licensing Sub-CommitteeLicensing (Non-Statutory) Sub-Committee in accordance with the following information: - (i) There has been or is a significant risk to the safety or health of any person - (ii) There has been a significant contravention of the legislation - (iii) There is a lack of confidence in an informal approach being positively responded to or such an approach has already failed. - (iv) There is a history of non-compliance. - (v) The licence holder has been charged with or bailed for a serious crime involving; - violence, dishonesty, indecency, drugs, drunkenness with a vehicle. - (vi) The person is not a "fit and proper" person to be a licensed driver. - (vii) The Crown Prosecution, Police, or Court have provided instruction to the Licensing Authority. - 6.2 In cases of serious crime, or where the individual has been deemed no longer "fit and proper", the driver's badge will be revoked immediately by Officers (Local Government (Miscellaneous Provisions) Act 1976 section 61(2B)). - 6.2.1 When considering whether to revoke with immediate effect Officer's will consider the following factors: - Was the offence committed whilst at work, or whilst the individual was in or about the licensed vehicle? - Is the offence or complaint considered to be racially motivated? - Does the offence or complaint involve a person who could be considered to be from a vulnerable section of society? - Has the Crown Prosecution Service given any directions? - Have the Police provided any background information? - 6.2.2 In cases where Officers decide not to revoke with immediate effect, and the licence holder subsequently appears before a Court of Law, the Licensing Authority reserves the right to seek revocation following the outcome of the trial. - 6.3 The Councils legal section will be consulted prior to revoking the licence to ensure all legal aspects are considered.
-The action will be discussed with the Chair of the Licensing Committee wherever possible. - 6.4 Voluntary offers to surrender a licence will be accepted if made in writing and the licence plate/disc/badge returned. - 6.5 The Taxi Licensing Sub Committee will be advised of the issue of Revocation Notices as an information item.
+The decision to revoke the licence may be made by the Environmental Services Manager, or the Licensing (Non-Statutory) Sub-Committee in accordance with the following information: - (i) There has been or is a significant risk to the safety or health of any person - (ii) There has been a significant contravention of the legislation - (iii) There is a lack of confidence in an informal approach being positively responded to or such an approach has already failed. - (iv) There is a history of non-compliance. - (v) The licence holder has been charged with or bailed for a serious crime involving; - violence, dishonesty, indecency, drugs, drunkenness with a vehicle. - (vi) The person is not a "fit and proper" person to be a licensed driver. - (vii) The Crown Prosecution, Police, or Court have provided instruction to the Licensing Authority. - 6.2 In cases of serious crime, or where the individual has been deemed no longer "fit and proper", the driver's badge will be revoked immediately by Officers (Local Government (Miscellaneous Provisions) Act 1976 section 61(2B)). - 6.2.1 When considering whether to revoke with immediate effect Officer's will consider the following factors: - Is it in the interests of public safety to take action immediately? - Was the offence committed whilst at work, or whilst the individual was in or about the licensed vehicle? - Is the offence or complaint considered to be racially motivated? - Does the offence or complaint involve a person who could be considered to be from a vulnerable section of society? - Has the Crown Prosecution Service given any directions? - Have the Police provided any background information? - 6.2.2 In cases where Officers decide not to revoke with immediate effect, and the licence holder subsequently appears before a Court of Law, the Licensing Authority reserves the right to seek revocation following the outcome of the trial. - 6.3 The Councils legal section will be consulted prior to revoking the licence to ensure all legal aspects are considered.
+The action will be discussed with the Chair of the Licensing Committee wherever possible. - 6.4 The Licensing Committee will be advised of the issue of Revocation Notices as an information item.